4 Steps to IT Asset Discovery, tier 1 of IT Asset Management

 For example, in addition to being aware of a laptop, information about the memory, hard drive, and monitor can be available to you if and when you need it.
 Furthermore, asset tools can provide you with the Operating System (OS) information running on the laptop and any software application installed.

 Choose a tool that can do network discovery by accessing network directories such as Active Directory, that can do ping sweeps and even listen to network management protocols such as SNMP.
-You want to know an asset exists and the type of asset discovered
+You want to know an asset exists and the type of asset discovered, If you would like to learn more about Simple Network Management Protocol aka snmp, you can visit ThousandEyes or a similar company.

 The tool you choose should also allow you to manually input IT assets into the management system, often using forms.
 For example, a smaller company may want to track the lifecycle of assets but are not concerned with detailed information beyond the fact that it exists.
 A form can be created for end-users or an admin to enter the required information into the database.